Bears-R-Us/arkouda-contrib/arkouda_proxy_server/README.md

 # Background

-The arkouda\_proxy\_server is a gRPC server written in Rust that provides a proxy to the arkouda\_server. arkouda\_proxy\_server enables features such as multiplexed and bidirection comms that better support multiuser arkouda\_server instances.
+The arkouda\_proxy\_server is a gRPC server written in Rust that provides a proxy to the arkouda\_server. arkouda\_proxy\_server enables features such as multiplexed and bidirectional comms that better support multiuser arkouda\_server instances.

 # Running arkouda\_proxy\_server